younglululu/CAFE/README.md

 Visualization
 ---------------

-UltASeqAn provides a convenient way to visualize and analyze output result through browser.
+CAFE provides a convenient way to visualize and analyze output result through browser.
 In particular, for each distance/dissimialrity measure, a corresponding webpage named '[measure Name]_k_[k]_main.html' will be generated under the output folder.
 The visualization mainly contains two parts: (1) select the interested genomes to manipulate from the left panel; (2) plot the distance heatmap between interested genomes in the right panel.
 Users can further look at detailed information by moving the mouse over the corresponding grid;

 <p align="center">
   <img src="example/visualization/snapshot.jpg"/>